TeunBoekholt/individual-assignment-IoT/README.md

 2 * sin(2 * PI * 3 * t) + 4 * sin(2 * PI * 5 * t)
 ```

-Below you can see the resulting graph of 10 second measurement of the standard signal using the adaptive sampling technique, which settled on a nyquist frequency of approximately 10 Hz.
+Below you can see the resulting graph of a 10 second measurement of the standard signal using the adaptive sampling technique, which settled on a Nyquist Frequency of approximately 10 Hz.

 <img width="612" height="332" alt="Scherm­afbeelding 2026-04-22 om 20 41 25" src="https://github.com/user-attachments/assets/ef2e049f-b7d6-42db-b4bd-07511dc43ff5" />